Economic history of the Russian Federation: Economic history of the Russian Empire

+Economic history of the Soviet Union

 For about 69 years, the Russian economy and that of the rest of the Soviet Union operated on the basis of a centrally planned economy, with a state control over virtually all means of production and over investment, production, and consumption decisions throughout the economy.
 Economic policy was made according to directives from the Communist Party, which controlled all aspects of economic activity.
 Since the collapse of Communism in the early 1990s, Russia has experienced difficulties in making the transition from a centrally planned economy to a market based economy.

 Much of the structure of the Soviet economy that operated until 1987 originated under the leadership of Joseph Stalin, with only incidental modifications made between 1953 and 1987.
 Five-year plan and annual plans were the chief mechanisms the Soviet government used to translate economic policies into programs.
 According to those policies, the State Planning Committee (Gosudarstvennyy planovyy komitet—Gosplan) formulated countrywide output targets for stipulated planning periods.
 Regional planning bodies then refined these targets for economic units such as state industrial enterprises and state farms (sovkhozy; sing., sovkhoz) and collective farms (kolkhozy; sing., kolkhoz), each of which had its own specific output plan.
 Central planning operated on the assumption that if each unit met or exceeded its plan, then demand and supply would balance.

 The government's role was to ensure that the plans were fulfilled.
 Responsibility for production flowed from the top down.
 At the national level, some seventy government ministries and state committees, each responsible for a production sector or subsector, supervised the economic production activities of units within their areas of responsibility.
 Regional ministerial bodies reported to the national-level ministries and controlled economic units in their respective geographical areas.